grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ![bloat](/img/1/7.png)

 Like I mentioned earlier on in the article: two memory issues.
-Let's start from least frightening to more frightening.
+Let's go over them from least frightening to most frightening.

 ## Bloaty background workers